 Well, data is stored in such a way that attackers or trackers cannot intercept form.
 Noteworthy, the builders of the FreeNet software, cannot tell the kind of data stored by their users.
 They barely know whether the data is political, sensitive or from the underworld!
 Could this mean FreeNet is the perfect software/website like Tor?
 The answer is right ahead!

-Something like Tor, I2P utilises DarkNet technology.
+Something like Tor, I2P utilizes DarkNet technology.
 The Invisible Internet Project (I2P) systems encrypt data in the form of layers.
 Besides, the I2P makes use of public and private keys to encrypt the network traffic.
 I2P is an ‘internet within the internet’.
 This is because it builds a network layer within UDP and TCP/IP sessions.
 This makes it an ideal storage for personal data and network traffic.
 In summary, these abilities make I2P a worthy Tor competitor.

 So, which is the best privacy software; Tor, I2P or FreeNet?
 We won’t shy away from addressing this question that has dominated the center stage of most technological debates.
 Below is a fair comparison of the three programs.